steevenakintilo/autoApply/README.md

 A bot that will apply to job for yourself on Welcome to the jungle

 # To do
-    - Answer to the questions inside list_of_questions.txt file
     - Check / Fix some bugs

 # Done